sdopoku/growing_gold/README.md

 A list of datasets, resources and tools related to food production in Ghana.
 Let's begin...

 ## Datasets
-Below is summary table of the datasets available so far.
-The table includes the name of the dataset with the R code for cleaning it, the cleaned data and the original "dirty" data.
+Below is the summary table of the datasets available so far.
+The table includes the name of the dataset with the R code for cleaning it, the cleaned data. the original "dirty" data and the source.

 The goal of this section is to produce clean datasets that match the ["tidy data" definition](https://en.wikipedia.org/wiki/Tidy_data) below:
  1. Each variable (or feature) you measure should be in one column